oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-nationalparks-user.md

     -- QUOTA
     GRANT ORDS_RUNTIME_ROLE TO nationalparks;
     GRANT EXECUTE ON dbms_cloud TO nationalparks;
+    GRANT EXECUTE ON dbms_cloud_ai TO nationalparks;
+    GRANT EXECUTE ON dbms_vector TO nationalparks;
-    GRANT EXECUTE ON DBMS_NETWORK_ACL_ADMIN TO nationalparks
+    GRANT EXECUTE ON DBMS_NETWORK_ACL_ADMIN TO nationalparks;
     GRANT READ,WRITE ON directory data_pump_dir TO nationalparks;
     GRANT CREATE mining model TO nationalparks;
     GRANT SELECT ON sys.v_$vector_memory_pool TO nationalparks;